FrenkelS/Doom8088/README.md

 Usually these systems are 32-bit or more and have a flat memory model.

 Doom8088 is a port for PCs with a 16-bit processor like an 8088 or a 286, and with MDA, CGA, EGA, VGA or MCGA graphics.
-It uses 64 kB of EMS memory, if available.
+It uses 64 kB of EMS memory, if available, as an upper memory block to store data.
-And 1506 kB of XMS memory, if available.
+And 1507 kB of XMS memory, if available, as a RAM drive.
 It's based on [GBADoom](https://github.com/doomhack/GBADoom), a port of PrBoom to the Game Boy Advance.
 Download Doom8088 [here](https://github.com/FrenkelS/Doom8088/releases).